pandeyaparna2022/Genome_assembly_and_annotation/README.md

 # Repository structure
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-This repository contains a scripts directory and Maker directory.
+This repository contains a scripts directory and MAKER directory.

 Scripts directory contains all the scripts used in this course.
 In the Scripts directory, the Scripts.md file provides detailed information on the execution of scripts.